 The main misconception by many people, is that Hmong New Year consists only of the festivities we see each year: dressing up in colorful outfits, tossing balls, bull fighting (in certain regions), meeting people of the opposite gender, etc. This is not the actual New Year.
 This is the celebration at the end of the New Year.

-The tradition of Hmong New Year does start at the end of the rice harvest, during the last lunar month of the year.
+The tradition of Hmong New Year does start at the end of the rice harvest, usually around the 10th lunar month.
 (Hmong people follow the lunar calendar.
 The word for “month” in Hmong is “moon.”
 Ib hlis = one moon = one month).
 This is a time to give thanks to the gods and ancestors for a good harvest and good health in the past year and to welcome the new year with more wealth and riches.

 In-house rituals are performed, such has “hu plig,” “txi xwm kab,” and “noj peb caug.”
 There are many other rituals as well.
 However, in the average Hmong household, these are the main ones.

-“Hu Plig” (Calling Spirit) is the Hmong traditional ritual of calling home all the wandering spirits of the household.
+“Hu Plig” (Soul Calling) is the Hmong traditional ritual of calling home all the wandering spirits of the household.
 A shaman usually does this.
 But I have seen the head of the household (a husband/father/grandfather, or if the paternal head of household is absent, the mother/grandmother) do this ritual.

 “Txi Xwm Kab” is the ritual of honoring the God of Wealth and Riches.
 A new shrine or altar for the God of Wealth is made and goods are offered so that he shall bring forth a new year full of wealth.